 Pleurisy And Pleural Effusion

-Pleurisy means inflammation of the pleura, the membrane that lines the lungs and inside of the chest cavity.
-Depending on its cause, pleurisy can be associated with an accumulation of fluid in the space between the lungs and chest wall called a pleural effusion or it can be dry pleurisy, which has no fluid accumulation.
+Pleurisy means inflammation of the pleura, the membrane that lines the lungs within the chest cavity.
+Depending on its cause, pleurisy can be associated with an accumulation of fluid in the space between the lungs and chest wall (called a pleural effusion) or it can be dry pleurisy, which has no fluid accumulation.

 Pleurisy can develop many ways, including:

-Lung infection — In industrialized nations, bacterial pneumonia (lung infection) resulting from staphylococci, pneumococci, Haemophilus influenzae or other organisms is a frequent cause of pleurisy.
+- Lung infection — In industrialized nations, bacterial pneumonia (lung infection) resulting from staphylococci, pneumococci, Haemophilus influenzae or other organisms is a frequent cause of pleurisy.
 In developing nations where tuberculosis is common, pulmonary tuberculosis is another important cause.
-When pleurisy is caused by a bacterial lung infection, it can be associated with a pus-filled pleural effusion.
+When pleurisy is caused by a bacterial lung infection, it can be associated with a pus-filled pleural effusion (called an empyema).
 Viral lung infections, especially epidemic pleurodynia (an infection usually caused by coxsackieviruses or echoviruses), also can cause pleurisy.

 - Pulmonary embolism — A pulmonary embolism is a blood clot that has floated through the bloodstream and lodged in the lungs.
 In people with pulmonary embolism, symptoms of pleurisy tend to occur when the pulmonary embolism is fairly small and has lodged in a part of the lungs near the pleura.